 Teaching: Over the course of my proposed research timeline, I intend to develop and teach a 1-credit course for PhD students—especially BIPOC graduate students—how to develop postdoctoral grant proposals in ecology for NOAA, USDA, NSF or any other preferred agencies and assist students with securing a host advisor and/or university.
 By providing this opportunity, I will be able to hone my teaching and curriculum development skills while helping train students in an area not otherwise covered in the PhD experience.
 This course would involve bringing in guest lecturers and facilitating attendance to webinars offered by the aforementioned agencies.
 Under the Inter-Institutional Program with the University of North Carolina system, students from several other universities may register for courses at North Carolina State University.
 Therefore, this course could be advertised to doctoral students at other universities in the area including Duke, North Carolina Central University and University of North Carolina partner schools.

 Mentoring: I propose to establish a mentorship pipeline for BIPOC individuals within the National Needs Fellowship (NNF) Program and the Doris Duke Conservation Scholars (DDCS) Program—where Dr. Leggett is lead PI and campus director.
 Both the NNF and DDCS programs have goals of recruiting and increasing diverse students in the field of ecology.
 Under the pipeline program I plan to develop, I will train graduate students, who will train undergraduate students who will in turn train high school students, with the goal of increasing diversity and interest in ecology at all levels.
 By providing this training.
-Dr Leggett is developing/building upon an existing training developed for the Doris Duke Conservation Scholars Program for mentors that have never advised BIPOC students for her NNF program, which will be used for the pipeline training program.
+Dr. Leggett is developing/building upon an existing training developed for the Doris Duke Conservation Scholars Program for mentors that have never advised BIPOC students for her NNF program, which will be used for the pipeline training program.